jerrytli/ROS_production_review/process_files.md

 1. Download anaconda and blast.

-    We can use conda to help download software needed to find the orthologs we desire and processes them for phylogenetic analsyes.
+    We can use conda to help download software needed to find the orthologs we desire and processes them for subsequent analsyes.

     ```bash
     # go to this website https://www.anaconda.com/distribution/